Bug report #5223

 It does not make sense, I'm not surprised you are not getting the expected results.
 Please leave feedback.

-#2 Updated by John Lortscher almost 12 years ago
+#2 Updated by John Lortscher over 12 years ago

 Hi Giovanni,